RocketChat/docs-old/developer-guides/ui-and-theming/colors/README.md

 # UI Colors

 > NB: The UI is in active development and component refactoring will change (and hopefully improve) the use of color.
-The immidiate goal is to consolidate use of color and styles, before moving forward to a consistent style guide for Rocket.Chat.
+The immediate goal is to consolidate use of color and styles, before moving forward to a consistent style guide for Rocket.Chat.

 [Most](https://github.com/RocketChat/Rocket.Chat/issues/4091)\* use of color in Rocket.Chat can be customised by changing color settings under Administration > Layout > Colors.
 We encourage developers to use the defined variables in their contributions (instead of hard-coding colors), to allow site owners to change the color scheme with consistent results.